 The Administrative Council of the EPO, and thus vicariously the member states, are complacent at best, grossly negligent at worst.
 The Council has largely given the President carte blanche, without asking what the consequences would be or how he would use his powers.
 Structurally, the President of the EPO acts as accuser, investigator, judge and final arbiter on all matters; there is no separation of power guaranteeing a healthy system of checks and balances.
-The nearly absolute power the current President enjoys and the manner in which he uses it has been the source of particular concern and dismay11.
-Staff and their unions consider the limitations on the freedom of expression and freedom of associations (embodies in the right to strike), and the right to effective access to justice as a breach of their fundamental rights as European Citizens.
+The nearly absolute power the current President enjoys and the manner in which he uses it has been the source of particular concern and dismay.
+Staff and their unions consider the limitations on the freedom of expression and freedom of associations (embodies in the right to strike), and the right to effective access to justice, as breaches of their fundamental rights as European Citizens.

-Now that the European Commission holds a solid majority in the Administrative Council of the EPO, and if it is serious about using and promoting the Unitary Patent as one of its important pillars to exercise its policy, it is high time it took a keen interest in what is happening at the EPO and insist that the house be put in order.
+It is high time that the competent authorities take a keen interest in what is happening at the EPO and insist that the house be put in order.
 By introducing proper policies through consultation and negotiation.
 Not through repression and intimidation.